davidlacho/German-English-Translator/sentences.md

 - Unsere Nachbarn sind nett, aber sie schlafen nie.: Our neighbours are nice, but they never sleep.
 - Warum brauchst du für die Pizza eine orange?: "Why do you need an orange for the pizza?"
 - Warum schlafst du im moment so wenig?: Why are you sleeping so little at the moment
+- Was bringst du: "What are you bringing?"
 - Welchen Badeanzug möchtest du kaufen?: Which swimsuit would you like to buy?
+- Wen holst du jetzt ab?: Who are you picking up now?
+- Wer bringt den Kuchen mit?: Who is bringing the cake?
 - Wie kannst du weniger als sechs Stunden schlafen?: How can you sleep less than six hours?
 - Wie viele Kilometer laufst du heute?
 How many kilometers are you running today?
 - Wir arbeiten heute Nacht bis Mitternacht.: "We are working tonight until midnight."